shuo-zhou/GSDA-Lateralization/README.md

 ## Introduction

-This repository contains the implementation of Group-Specific Discriminant Analysis (GSDA) with application for investigating sex differences in human brain lateralization.
+This repository contains the implementation of Group-Specific Discriminant Analysis (GSDA) for reproducing the results in article: [Group-specific discriminant analysis reveals statistically validated sex differences in lateralization of brain functional network](https://arxiv.org/abs/2404.05781).

 ## Framework